A destination is any endpoint to which your webhooks can be routed.

 HTTP POST requests.
+You can customize the HTTP method in the destination configuration when creating or editing your destinations.
 If your workspace does not have the static IP add-on enabled, requests may arrive from any arbitrary IP.

 When routing a webhook to a destination, Hookdeck preserves the original request's headers, body, query string, and path.
 Exceptions to this rule are listed below.